aosabook/500lines/interpreter/interpreter.markdown

 ## Dynamic Typing: What the Compiler Doesn't Know

-One thing you've probably heard is that Python is a "dynamic" language --- particularly that it's "dynamically typed".
+One thing you've probably heard is that Python is a "dynamic" language&mdash;particularly that it's "dynamically typed".
 The context we've just built up on the interpreter sheds some light on this description.

 One of the things "dynamic" means in this context is that a lot of work is done at run time.
 We saw earlier that the Python compiler doesn't have much information about what the code actually does.
 For example, consider the short function `mod` below. `mod` takes two arguments and returns the first modulo the second.
 In the bytecode, we see that the variables `a` and `b` are loaded, then the bytecode `BINARY_MODULO` performs the modulo operation itself.